analysiscenter/batchflow/doc/batch.md

 ## Index
-`Batch` class stores the [index](index.md) of all data items which belongs to the batch.
+`Batch` class stores the [index](index.md) of all data items which belong to the batch.
 You can access the index through `self.index`.
 The sequence of indices is also available as `self.indices`.

 ## Data